The Geometers Sketchpad Workshop

 These tools are made available by copying the file into the folder labeled Tool Folder.
 Before trying to use a set of tools for the first time, please open the file itself.
 All of these files have brief instructions and examples.
 In the case of Perspective Tools, which are rather complex, it would be best to read the Web page manual.
 In any case, do not hesitate to write and ask questions.

-Conics_Plus February 17, 2013 — This is not a lesson in conics.
+Conics_Plus February 18, 2020 — This is not a lesson in conics.
 It has more of a utility value.
 Given various options of beginning parameters, an ellipse, hyperbola, or parabola is constructed.
-Special attention is given to constucting loci that will translate well to Java.
-The documentation is in the file itself.
-The February 17, 2013 changes are minor.
+The 2020 updates include two constructions drawn form Newton's Principia.

 Geo_Notation August 5, 2004 — This file may prove to be useful for anyone who does a lot of geometry illustrations, particularly teachers who write their own material.
 It constructs arrowheads and marks indicating congruent angles, congruent line segments, parallel lines, and right angles.
 The scales of the marks are adjustable, but similar marks are kept uniform in size.
 This latest version includes cross ticks to indicate points and point labels that will remain displayed when the point is hidden.